levulinh/levulinh.github.io/_pages/drewfolio.md

 ---

-## Project 0: DiscoGNN - Dynamic Graph Convolutional Neural Network for Image Classification on superpixel images
+## Project 0:nDynamic Graph Convolutional Neural Network for Image Classification on superpixel images

 This is my first publication during my master's degree (Hence the number 0).
 Despite of a very rushing deadline, I managed to pull it off, and I am proud of it.
 The project was about using a dynamic graph convolutional neural network to classify superpixel images.
 The model was trained on multiple datasets, including CIFAR, Fashion-MNIST, superpixel-MNIST.
 And the superpixel images were generated using the [SLIC](https://scikit-image.org/docs/dev/auto_examples/segmentation/plot_segmentations.html) algorithm.